-The Vice-President “shall perform the duties of the President during the absence, illness, or incapacity of the President, or when the President requests him or her to do so” (By-laws section 38), and such other appropriate duties as assigned by the Board.
+The Vice-President “shall perform the duties of the President during the absence, illness, or incapacity of the President, or when the President requests him or her to do so” (Bylaws section 39), and such other appropriate duties as assigned by the Board.
 In the case of the resignation or incapacity of the President, the Vice-President automatically becomes President for the duration of the President's unexpired term (Robert's Rules, 10th edition, Section 47).

 board of directors